Voucher (CIC) Creation¶

 - A Voucher Declaration / Membership Agreement: an agreement exists between the members of the group, and ensures that:

-- They’ve identified and quantified their commitments/offerings to each other, using national currency as the unit of account.
+- They’ve identified and quantified their commitments/offerings to each other, using their choosen unit of account.

 - They’ve all been audited and verified on their commitments/offerings, by the service provider chiefs/elders/chairpersons/local governance.